 The remedial reading program is an integral part of the school curriculum.
 This program is guided by our reading specialists and assisted by classroom teachers.
-To assure continued growth and progress in reading, the students are given explicit and systematic instruction using the Wilson Reading and Orton-Gillingham programs.
+To assure continued growth and progress in reading, students are given explicit and systematic instruction using the Wilson Reading and Orton-Gillingham programs or research based reading strategies.
 Students tend to become eager and able readers when reading is enjoyed and respected in the home.
 It is essential that parents encourage their children to engage in recreational reading outside of the school requirements.

 Our remedial reading program is available for those students who are found to be in need of reading assistance.
 Students work individually and/or in small groups of up to three students.
-Each period is approximately forty minutes in length.
+Each period is forty minutes in length.
 In addition, classroom and core subject teachers coordinate their efforts to reinforce these skills.
 In grades one through eight, teachers further aid students by utilizing the SPIRE Reading ProgramTM, an Orton-Gillingham based intervention program.

-During the designated reading block, students are further supported by flexible grouping in age appropriate groups.
+During the designated reading block, students are further supported by flexible grouping in age-appropriate groups.
 The reading program at the Vincent Smith School uses a multi-sensory approach, which provides help in the following areas:

-Reading comprehension 1 Written expression U Oral expression
+Reading comprehension Decoding skills Study skills Written expression Phonological skills Oral expression Spelling

-Decoding skills Phonological skills Spelling

-Study skills